Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 ## Step 2: Modify the AssetBundles
 Once you know which .unity3d files you need to edit, you will need to open them in UABEA.
 1. Run `UABEAvalonia.exe` and drag the .unity3d files you want to modify on the window.
 UABEA will ask you if you want to decompress the file to a new file or memory.
 It's recommended to select memory if your PC can handle it.
 2. Once the file is decompressed, select the `Info` button to see the list of files in the bundle.
-UABEA can let you edit some basic files using the `Edit Data` button, but for other files, you will need to extract a dump first, edit the file in other program, then reimport the file using UABEA.
+UABEA can let you edit some basic files using the `Edit Data` button, but for other files, you will need to extract the file through `Plugins` first, edit it in other program, then reimport the file using `Plugins` again.
 3. After editing the bundle with new assets, save it by clicking `File->Save` or using Ctrl+S.
 4. Close out of the asset info window, and `File->Save As` to a new unity3d file.